sharoncornelius/idpf-specification/idpf_specification.md

 ![16B RX Descriptor Read format for Split Queue Model](Diagrams/rx_desc_read_split_q_16B.png)

-- **Buffer identifier (16): **The unique buffer identifier used by SW to associate the packet buffer addressed by this descriptor with the completion queue descriptor.
+* **Buffer identifier (16): **The unique buffer identifier used by SW to associate the packet buffer addressed by this descriptor with the completion queue descriptor.
-- **Packet Buffer Address (64b)**: The physical address of the packet buffer defined in byte units.
+* **Packet Buffer Address (64b)**: The physical address of the packet buffer defined in byte units.
 The packet buffer size is defined in the negotiated receive queue context.

-#### 32B RX descriptors read format for split Q model
+#### 32B RX Descriptors Read Format for Split Q Model

-This is the read descriptor used when queue operates in “Out of order, split queue model.”
+This is the read descriptor used when queue operates in “Out of order split queue model.”
 Descriptor length is 32B.